Klerpson/italgel/iconified/iconifier-readme.txt

 If you find this tool useful, please Tweet, Share, Like, +1 and if you are really keen, include attribution in your humans.txt file!
 Thanks.

-iconifier.net is provided for free by Webilicious® Web Design and Development Services - Joomla!® website creation, maintainance and security specialists - http://webilicious.com.au.
+iconifier.net is provided for free by Webilicious® Web Design and Development Services - Joomla!® website creation, maintenance and security specialists - http://webilicious.com.au.